paulocheque/tornado-rest-handler/README.md

 * PUT    /animals/:id        update an animal data
 * DELETE /animals/:id        delete an animal

+Since HTML5-forms does not support PUT/DELETE.
+It is possible to use the following methods too:

+* POST /animals/:id/delete   Same as DELETE /animals/:id
+* POST /animals/:id          Same as PUT    /animals/:id

 ```python
     (r'/animals/?', AnimalHandler), # GET, POST
     (r'/animals/new/?', AnimalHandler), # GET